lvarnum/README-Generator/README.md

   [License](#license)

   ## Installation:<a id=installation></a>
-  The user must enter their GitHub username and follow the prompts about their project.
-A README will be automatically generated when all questions have been asnwered.
+  Follow the command line prompts and a README will be generated at the end.

   ## Usage:<a id=usage></a>
-  This project can be used when a developer needs help creating a well organized and detailed README for their project.
+  The project is useful for those who may need help creating a detailed and organized README for their own application.

   ## Tests:<a id=tests></a>
-  Test that the README file has been created.
+  N/A

   ## Contributing:<a id=contributing></a>
-  N/A
+  No contributions necessary.

   ## License:<a id=license></a>
-  N/A
+  Copyright (c) 2020 Laynah Varnum